The Structure of DNA

 DNA is made of two parallel polymer chains that wind around each other to form a double helix.
 These two strands are connected to each other like rungs on a ladder by four chemicals or nucleotides, abbreviated as A, C, T, and G. Each rung is composed of a pair of two of these nucleotides, one on each strand.
 We call this a base pair.

 There are millions and millions of base pairs in our DNA.
 Through hard work, geneticists were able to map out this “ladder” in a method much like putting together pieces of a very complicated puzzle.
 Each base pair is assigned a position, like coordinates on a map, to find where it fits in the puzzle.

 Because of their chemical structure, in each base pair, A is always paired with T, and C is always paired with G. This means if we look at a specific position and see an A on one strand, we know there is a T on its companion strand.
-This is referred to as Chargaff’s Rule after the Ukrainian geneticist who first identified this phenomenon.
+This is referred to as Chargaff’s Rule after the Austrian biochemist who first identified this phenomenon.

 The base pairs at each position differ from one person to another, and that is what creates all the diversity in humans we see today.
 Even though there can be differences in DNA, there are some series of positions, called sequences, that must be universal for human bodies to function.
 These sequences can help serve as landmarks to anchor ourselves in this vast puzzle of variations.

 Because of Chargaff’s Rule, we know each position connects the two strands with a combination of AT or CG.
 But how do we know which strand has A and which one has T?
 To help with this, we identify the two strands as the forward (+) strand and the reverse (-) strand.
 After all, if one person has a combination of TA with T on the forward strand, and another person has AT with A on the forward strand, it’s not the same thing.

 For different types of DNA, there are established sequences of the forward and reverse strands that are universally used as reference sequences.